MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/create-groups/Plan_for_groups_governance.md

 - [Bulk create and publish retention labels by using PowerShell](https://docs.microsoft.com/en-us/office365/securitycompliance/bulk-create-publish-labels-using-powershell)

 ### Upgrade traditional collaboration tools
+For years organizations have relied on distribution groups to communicate and collaborate with groups of people both inside and outside the company.
+Now, however, Office 365 Groups in Outlook offer a more powerful solution for collaboration.
+In addition being able to connect an Office 365 group to an existing SharePoint site is important if you want to modernize that site.

 >[!Tip]
 >- Easily upgrade all your eligible distribution lists in seconds via the Exchange Admin center, or using PowerShell cmdlets.
 >- Connect existing SharePoint team sites to new Office 365 Groups.